 6 tips for improving sickness absence

-Learn how to improve sickness absence in your organisation with the following tips:
+Learn how to reduce sickness absence in the workplace with the following tips:

 Keep your sickness policy front and centre

 The information within your sickness policy can be forgotten over time.
 This results in employees not knowing what's expected of them when they do fall ill, causing more work for line managers and HR.
 Asking employees to read through your company handbook on a semi-regular basis will be beneficial for keeping everyone in the loop.

 When your sickness policy is regularly signposted, employees gain a better understanding of what constitutes a genuine absence.
 Plus, everyone is more aware of the processes that come into action when absence occurs, from contacting line managers, to having a return to work interview, to getting a doctor's note.